 All students who did not indicate a major on their Application for Admission or who were undecided when admitted will be required to complete a Major Declaration form.
-This form requires the signatures of the student, the Academic Advisor, and the Registrar's Office staff.
+This form requires the signatures of the student, the Academic Advisor, and the staff of the Office of Records and Registration.
 Any student who decides to change majors should complete a Change of Major form.
-This form requires the signature of the student, the current academic advisor, the new academic advisor, and the Registrar's Office.
+This form requires the signature of the student, the current academic advisor, the new academic advisor, and the Office of Records and Registration.